mine-man3000/SeshOS/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Building
->**Note**: For the Debian, Ubuntu, or any other distro with the APT package manager, make sure to run `sudo apt install build-essential qemu-system-x86 xorriso`
+>**Note**: For Debian, Ubuntu, or any other distro with the APT package manager, make sure to run `sudo apt install build-essential qemu-system-x86 xorriso`

 #### Dependencies
 - gcc